Sool, Switzerland: Demographics

 In the 2007 federal election the most popular party was the SPS which received 80% of the vote.
 Most of the rest of the votes went to the SVP with 14.4% of the vote.

-In Sool about 72.9% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).
+In Sool about 72.9% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).

 Sool has an unemployment rate of 1.5%.
 As of 2005, there were 15 people employed in the primary economic sector and about 9 businesses involved in this sector.
 8 people are employed in the secondary sector and there are 2 businesses in this sector.
 10 people are employed in the tertiary sector, with 4 businesses in this sector.